Seoul Halloween crowd crush: Criticisms of the government

+Memorials

 Mourning and memorial sites

+A week of national mourning until 5 November was declared by President Yoon, who ordered flags at government buildings and public offices to fly at half-mast.

 On 31 October, about 4,000 people, including Seoul's mayor, the prime minister, and the president, attended a memorial at Seoul Plaza.

-The Yongsan-gu District Office erected a memorial altar near Noksapyeong Station on 31 October.
+The Yongsan District Office erected a memorial altar near Noksapyeong Station on 31 October.
 Memorials were established across 17 cities including Busan, Daegu and Incheon.
 The Health and Welfare ministry said psychological assistance would be provided at counseling booths at memorials in Seoul.
 Psychological assistance was also provided for schools where the victims studied.

 By 13 November the initial memorial created around the exit 1 of Itaewon Station had expanded to cover about 20 meters of sidewalk from the station to the entrance of the alley where the disaster occurred.
 Many anonymous volunteers work together to keep the memorial in good shape and free of trash or rotting foods, as many leave food and drinks as offerings to the deceased normally via a ceremonial table.
 With the help of Yongsan District Official officials they have also coordinated to protect the memorial and offerings from any rain or other weather.
 Mourners had posted sticky notes all over the subway station exit.
 Hundreds of white chrysanthemum flowers were set up.
 Even after mid-December 2022, mourners around Itaewon subway station continued to pay tribute to the victims of the Halloween disaster by leaving flowers and expressions of condolence.

 Buddhist orders

 On 1 November, Buddhist monks and Sangha members gathered in central Seoul among representatives of South Korea's seven major religious orders to commemorate the people.
 The President of South Korea's largest Buddhist order, the Jogye Order, Ven.
 Jinwoo said, "Such a disaster should never happen again, and we pray for the rebirth of the victims in paradise."
 The delegates came from the Korean Conference of Religions for Peace, an advisory body representing the major religious communities in South Korea.

-From November 9 to 11, the Jogye Order Social and Labor Affairs Committee conducted Buddhist rites at Itaewon Station Exit 1, and called for an investigation into the disaster.
+From 9 to 11 November, the Jogye Order Social and Labor Affairs Committee conducted Buddhist rites at Itaewon Station Exit 1, and called for an investigation into the disaster.

-Survivors of the victims

-On 22 November, some relatives of victims held a press conference.
-A six-point proposal called for, among other things, a thorough investigation of those responsible and the avoidance of consequential damage.
-The press conference was organized by the non-profit advocacy group Lawyers for a Democratic Society, or "Minbyun".

-On 21 December 2022, the bereaved families of many of the victims of the Halloween disaster called for more and swifter justice and lamented the continuation of widespread "unaccountability".
-The police investigation was criticized by the bereaved for failing to hold top officials accountable.